Listen to the Cancer.Net Podcast: Pap Test–What to Expect , adapted from this content.

 A Pap test is typically performed in your doctor's office by a gynecologist, a medical doctor who specializes in treating diseases of a woman’s reproductive organs.
 In addition, Pap tests are sometimes performed by other health care professionals, including physician assistants and nurse practitioners.
 If your gynecologist is a man, a female assistant or nurse may be in the room during the Pap test.

 If the results of the Pap test indicate cervical cancer, your doctor will refer you to an oncologist, a doctor who specializes in treating cancer.

 To ensure that the Pap test results are as accurate as possible, do not have sexual intercourse for two to three days before the test.
 In addition, do not use tampons, birth-control foams, vaginal medicines, douches, or vaginal creams or powders for two to three days before the test; these products may wash away abnormal cells.

 The best time to schedule your Pap test is at least five days after the end of your menstrual period.
 A Pap test can be done during your menstrual period, but it is better to schedule the test at another time.

 During the procedure

 A Pap test is performed during a pelvic examination in a private room in your health care professional's office.
 It takes only a few minutes.
-The test can be uncomfortable, but it is not usually painful.
-Emptying your bladder before the examination and taking deep breaths and relaxing your muscles during the procedure may make it more comfortable.
+The test may be uncomfortable, but it is not usually painful.
+You may experience less discomfort if you empty your bladder before the examination and take deep breaths and relax your muscles during the procedure.

 When you arrive for your examination, your health care professional may ask you some basic questions related to the test, including the following: